-There is nothing like stepping onto tile floor and being surprised that it’s warm instead of ice cold on your bare feet.
-Electric radiant heated floors are a luxury, and well worth it on those cold mornings in the Northwest.
-It’s no wonder why bathrooms are the most common place to add radiant heat.
-If you’re thinking about a bathroom remodel, consider adding electric radiant heat to your floors to create the ultimate retreat.
+There is nothing like stepping onto a tile floor, but your toes are shocked to feel the warmth as opposed to cold tile.
+Radiant heated floors are a luxury, and well worth it on those cold mornings in the Northwest.
+It’s no wonder why bathrooms are the most common room to add radiant heat.
+If you’re thinking about a bathroom remodel, consider adding electrical radiant heat to your floors to create the ultimate retreat.

 How does it work?
 Electric heating coils are set on top of the cement backer board and under the tile.
 The heat from the floor warms the space from the ground up.
 There’s a programmable thermostat on the wall to control the temperature.
 You can schedule it to turn on at a specific time, so it is comfortable on your toes since tile is usually cold.

-Here are five things to know about electric radiant heat:
+Here are five things to know about electrical radiant heat:

 1) Radiant heat helps dry out your bathroom.